 Anaplasmosis can involve symptoms similar to those for Lyme disease.
 Babesiosis can present with a wide range of symptoms, from sudden and severe shock, high fever, and dark urine to a slowly progressing infection with more subtle clinical signs.
 Diagnosis of both diseases includes blood tests similar to those used to check for Lyme disease.

 Sometimes, dogs and people can become sick with “co-infection” of multiple tick-borne diseases, where more than one type of disease-causing bacteria is transmitted through a tick bite.
 This situation can make diagnosis and treatment even more challenging and difficult.

 How can I prevent my dog from getting Lyme disease or other tick-borne illnesses?

 - Vaccination.
 There are vaccines available that can help prevent your dog from getting Lyme disease.
-These can involve an initial shot and a booster given several weeks later, with annual vaccination following.
 They may not be appropriate for some dogs, however.
-Talk with your vet if you have questions about the vaccine and the best Lyme prevention protocol for your dog overall.
+Talk with your vet if you have questions about the vaccine.